Password Storage Cheat Sheet¶

 Argon2 is the winner of the 2015 Password Hashing Competition.
 There are three different versions of the algorithm, and the Argon2id variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.

 Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
-The specification contains guidance on choosing appropriate parameters, and there are also some other guides available, however, if you're not in a position to properly tune it, then a simpler algorithm such as Bcrypt may be a better choice.
+The specification contains guidance on choosing appropriate parameters, however, if you're not in a position to properly tune it, then a simpler algorithm such as Bcrypt may be a better choice.

 PBKDF2 is recommended by NIST and has FIPS-140 validated implementations.
 So, it should be the preferred algorithm when these are required.
 Additionally, it is supported out of the box in the .NET framework, so is commonly used in ASP.NET applications.